DianaOlympos/jekyll_softwaremaxims/_posts/2025-11-16-how-foss-won-consequences.md

 ## Cost Control in Action

 Let's say that I need to get a good Date Picker for our website.
-I got assigned a ticket to create a form in which I will need to use a "fancy" Data Picker experience.
+I got assigned a ticket to create a form in which I will need to use a "fancy" Date Picker experience.
 My corporation doesn't like FOSS, so I have to use a commercially licensed software.
 What would it look like to solve that ticket?